Yaroster/skoomaDen.me/src/content/blog/Alienation Through Space.md

 ![](sel_groups014.jpg)

-In *Serial Experiments Lain*, Lain undergoes a quantifiable fragmentation of her identity.
-This fragmentation is expressed through her interactions in the Wired, where she encounters various versions of herself.
-Each version represents a different facet of her self: the shy Lain, the omniscient Wired Lain, the social Lain.
-This process is as much technological as it is psychological. <mark>Lain’s identity continues to deconstruct</mark> as she delves deeper into this digital universe.
+In *Serial Experiments Lain*, Lain undergoes a process of identity fragmentation, but this is not simply a psychological defense mechanism.
+The fragmentation is inherent to her very nature, given her dual existence in the real world and the Wired.
+Lain's various versions of herself—shy Lain, omniscient Wired Lain, and social Lain—are expressions of this deeper, multifaceted identity.
+Her identity fragmentation is not merely a reaction to trauma but an essential part of her being, the result of her omnipresence in the Wired and the merging of realities.

+This process is as much technological as it is psychological.
+Lain’s fragmented identity emerges from her very existence as an entity within the Wired, where each reflection of herself is a projection of a different part of her being. <mark>The Wired becomes a distorted mirror</mark>, forcing Lain to confront a multitude of fractured selves.

-Lacan defines identity through the concept of the "mirror stage," where the individual forms in relation to how they perceive themselves in the gaze of others or through external representations.
-In Lain’s case, this mirror is distorted by the Wired, a space where she is confronted with "reflections" of herself that no longer belong to her.
-The dissolution of the self then becomes inevitable: Lain loses any anchor point in reality, and her identity fragments into a series of blurred and contradictory representations.
+Lacan defines identity through the concept of the "mirror stage," where the individual forms in relation to how they perceive themselves in the gaze of others.
+In Lain’s case, this mirror is not just distorted but entirely shattered by her dual existence. <mark>The Wired, in this sense, acts as the ultimate "distorted mirror."</mark>

 ![](image-151.png)
 > <mark>"Who are you?
 Who am I?"</mark>